 Brain injury unit builds partnership with Bexhill College

 The residents attend courses in subjects as diverse as art, music, the environment, nature, local history and independent living.
-They also help and arrange fundraising for various local charities by baking cakes, carol singing, car washing, raffles and tombolas and collecting items for Surviving Christmas.
+They also help and arrange fundraising for various local charities by baking cakes, carol singing, car washing, holding raffles and tombolas and collecting items for Surviving Christmas.

-A recent street party was a huge success with Egerton Road residents playing a leading role in ensuring the event ran smoothly.
+A recent street party was a huge success, with Egerton Road residents playing a leading role in ensuring the event ran smoothly.

-He came to the Priory Egerton Road from a psychiatric hospital after he was sectioned following serious mental health issues.
+He came to Priory Egerton Road from a psychiatric hospital after he was sectioned following serious mental health issues.
 His care pathway brought him to the unit to assess his capabilities in a residential setting where he could be given opportunities to regain some independence in a safe environment.

-It took several months to fully explore his capabilities and identify interests and activities that would engage him and address his anxiety and lack of self-confidence.
+It took several months to fully explore his capabilities and identify interests and activities that would engage him, and address his anxiety and lack of self-confidence.

 The confidence gained from attending college has led him to undertaking voluntary work at a local charity shop and increasing life skills such as cooking, cleaning, laundry and budgeting.

-He has now stepped down into the Annexe at Egerton Road for more independent living and continues to attend Bexhill College where his art projects are so highly thought of they are used to demonstrate good practice during Ofsted inspections.
+He has now stepped down into the annexe at Egerton Road for more independent living and continues to attend Bexhill College where his art projects are so highly thought of they are used to demonstrate good practice during Ofsted inspections.

-"We are proud of our innovative partnership with the College and the part it plays in helping residents to achieve their goals."
+"We are proud of our innovative partnership with the college and the part it plays in helping residents to achieve their goals.

 "The resident mentioned has grown from a shy, insecure and anxious man to someone who now accesses the local community, attends college, undertakes voluntary work and swims regularly.
-The next stage in his care pathway will be for us to support him to live independently and are very proud of his amazing progress."
+The next stage in his care pathway will be for us to support him to live independently, and we are very proud of his amazing progress."

 Jane Jenner, Skills for Life Manager, Bexhill College said: "Bexhill College has worked closely with Egerton Road for about five years now.
-The residents have attended many courses ranging from Adult Literacy and Numeracy to studying a range of art-based courses and other qualifications which support independent living skills.
-Many of the students attend regularly every year and some have progressed to other activities in the local area."
+The residents have attended many courses ranging from adult literacy and numeracy to studying a range of art-based courses and other qualifications which support independent living skills.
+Many of the students attend regularly every year and some have progressed to other activities in the local area.

-"Bexhill College would like to thank all the staff and students for making the partnership so effective and hope to be able to continue to serve Egerton Road well into the future."
+"Bexhill College would like to thank all the staff and students for making the partnership so effective and we hope to be able to continue to serve Egerton Road well into the future."

 For further information on Priory services offered to the NHS, including rehabilitation-focused treatment programmes for those living with a brain injury, please call our dedicated 24/7 customer service centre on 0800 090 1356.
 Alternatively, click here to submit an enquiry form